 Friends and Family

-They will also help you by spreading the word about your blog and online art gallery with their friends.
+They will also help you grow your audience by spreading the word about your blog and online art gallery with their friends.

-Keep in mind your friends and family will be the most supporting people you will know throughout your career.
+Keep in mind your friends and family will be the most supportive people you will know throughout your career.

 One of the most difficult parts of writing content is writing for the readers and not yourself.

 Your goal is to write the best content you can, so people who do not know you will want to visit your site regularly.

 You do not have to use every piece of advice that is thrown your way, but it is a good idea to keep an open mind.

-There would be no reason for them to head over to your blog if the content is the same.
+There would be no reason for your audience to head over to your blog if the content is the same.

 Don’t get me wrong.
 It is ok to promote some art you are trying to sell.

 We all know what happens when someone gets to know you and trusts you.
-They will want to purchase your art.

 Here are a few articles to help you with your social media marketing: